Steve and Eydie

+Career

 They recorded on various labels including Coral and ABC-Paramount in the 1950s, United Artists, Columbia, and RCA in the 1960s, and MGM in the 1970s.
 They released their last US chart record on Warner Bros.
 Records in 1979 as Parker & Penny, titled "Hallelujah" (B Side: "Broken Hearts, Broken Promises").

 Their 1960 song "We Got Us" was not released as a single but was the title tune on an ABC-Paramount LP album.
 The album earned them a Grammy Award that year.

 From February 1968 to January 1969, Steve and Eydie starred in the Broadway musical Golden Rainbow.
 In their later career together, they devoted performances to interpretations of the Great American Songbook.

 The duo was nominated for two Emmy Awards, one for Our Love Is Here to Stay, a tribute to George and Ira Gershwin.
 Steve & Eydie Celebrate Irving Berlin won the 1979 Emmy for Outstanding Comedy-Variety or Music Program.

 They received a Film Advisory Board's Award of Excellence and a Television Critics Circle Award for From This Moment On, a tribute to Cole Porter.

 On four occasions, Steve and Eydie won a Las Vegas Entertainment Award for Musical Variety Act of the Year, three of them consecutively.
 They were honored with a lifetime achievement award from the Songwriters Hall of Fame, and in 1995 were the recipients of an Ella Lifetime Achievement Award from the Society of Singers, a non-profit organization that helps professional singers with counseling and financial assistance.

+Later life

 In November 2009, Lawrence embarked on a musical tour without Gormé, who stayed home for health reasons.
 The Steve and Eydie official website confirmed in late 2010 that Gormé had officially retired from touring, for health reasons, and Lawrence would be touring alone from then on.

 Eydie Gormé died on August 10, 2013, six days shy of her 85th birthday.
 Lawrence continued to tour until being diagnosed with Alzheimer's disease in 2019 and died from complications of the disease on March 7, 2024.